-This fund supports the Housing Choice Voucher Program as operated by the Pomona Housing Authority (PHA).
-The PHA offers expanded opportunities for rental assistance to very low income families by utilizing existing housing units.
-The program is funded by the federal Department of Housing and Urban Development (HUD).
+This fund accounts for a housing assistance program which offers expanded opportunities for rental assistance to very low income families by utilizing existing housing units.
+The program is funded by Federal Housing and Urban Development (HUD).

 Fund 206 - State Gas Tax - RMRA/SB-1